Propeller Shafts

 Somers Forge has been a top provider of forged goods for the marine sector since our humble beginnings.
 We received what was known as Admiralty Approval for the provision of propulsion shafting and other related marine forgings back in 1912.

-If you are in need of a refurbishment of a propulsion shaft, contact Somers Forge today on 0121 585 5959 or fill out our contact form below and one of our experts will get back to you as soon as possible.
+If you are in need of forged propeller shafts or a refurbishment of a propulsion shaft, contact Somers Forge today on 0121 585 5959 or fill out our contact form below and one of our experts will get back to you as soon as possible.

 MP James Morris Visits